sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/bhAsaH/abhiShekanATakam.md

  5. The style and language are strikingly similar.

- 6. In many of these plays the device of 'Unintentional Dramatic replies' (पताकास्थान)and the figure of speech [मुद्रा](# " See Panca, Pratijna, Svapna & Pratima.")(*Paranomasia)* for the opening verse, are used.
+ 6. In many of these plays the device of 'Unintentional Dramatic replies' (पताकास्थान)and the figure of speech मुद्रा[^6](*Paranomasia)* for the opening verse, are used.

+[^6]: " See Panca, Pratijna, Svapna & Pratima."

 ––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––